ian-h-chamberlain/zed/docs/src/collaboration/channels.md

 You can create as many channels as you need.
 As in the example above, you can mix channels for your day job, as well as side-projects in one instance of Zed.

 Joining a channel adds you to a shared room where you can work on projects together.

+### Voice chat

+When joining a channel, Zed will automatically share your microphone, if your OS allows it.
+This isn't tied to your project.
+You can disable this for your client via the [`mute_on_join`](../configuring-zed.md#calls) setting.

 ## Sharing projects